vfarcic/devops24/manuscript/06-jenkins-setup.md

 open "http://$JENKINS_ADDR/credentials/store/system/domain/_/credential/aws/update"
 ```

-Finally, if Google makes you tick and you choose GKE to host your cluster, the command that follows will open the screen with GCE credentials.
+Finally, if Google makes you tick and you chose **GKE** to host your cluster, the command that follows will open the screen with GCE credentials.

 ```bash
 open "http://$JENKINS_ADDR/credentials/store/system/domain/_/credential/$G_PROJECT/update"